marketplace-vendor-resources/marketplace_docs/readme.md

 Hi 👋!

-The purpose of this page is to collect usefull resources for Marketplace vendors.
+The purpose of this page is to collect useful resources for Atlassian Marketplace vendors.

 # Communication channels